olga-zats/goal_consistency/README.md

-# Goal_consistency
+# Goal Consistency
-Code for the paper 'Action Anticipation with Goal Consistency'
+Code for the paper 'Action Anticipation with Goal Consistency'.
+To appear.